This article walks you through using the Azure portal to create an Azure Database for MySQL server in about five minutes.

 Open your web browser, and navigate to the Microsoft Azure portal.
-Enter your credentials to log in to the portal.
+Enter your credentials to sign in to the portal.
 The default view is your service dashboard.

 Create Azure Database for MySQL server

-Navigate to Databases > MySQL.
-If you cannot find Azure Database for MySQL Server under the Databases category, click See all to show all available database services.
-You can also type MySQL in the search box to quickly find the service.
+Select Databases from the New page, and select Azure Database for MySQL from the Databases page.
+You can also type MySQL in the New page search box to find the service.

-After a few minutes, your Azure Database for MySQL server will be provisioned and running.
-You can click the Notifications button (bell icon) on the toolbar to monitor the deployment process.
+Then, click Create.
+In a minute or two, a new Azure Database for MySQL server is running in the cloud.
+Click Notifications (bell icon) button on the toolbar to monitor the deployment process.

 Configure the firewall

-Before connecting to Azure Database for MySQL from your client for the first time, you must configure the firewall and add the client's public network IP address (or IP address range) to the whitelist.
+Before connecting to Azure Database for MySQL for the first time, configure the firewall and add the client's public network IP address (or a range) to the whitelist.